 Applications commonly face rejection for:

-2. Incorrect conductor sizing on one-line diagrams
+2. Incorrect conductor sizing on electrical diagrams – Wire gauge must match system amperage per NEC requirements

 Proper wire management and conduit practices help avoid many electrical diagram rejections.